 Modern design thinking encourages an objective view informed by data and research.
 This is all sensible.
-Success in designing customer-facing products should naturally be dependent on a clear understanding, which includes user behavior.
-With all this talk of data to inform the design process, as well as the subsequent optimization of that design through techniques such as A/B testing, it would be easy to not put quite so much focus on another equally important and related issue: designing for data in the experience, either explicitly (where users engage with data) or implicitly (where it powers a more subtle but intelligent feature).
+Success in designing customer-facing products should naturally be dependent on a clear understanding, which includes user behaviour.
+With all this talk of data to inform the design process, as well as the subsequent optimisation of that design through techniques such as A/B testing, it would be easy to not put quite so much focus on another equally important and related issue: designing for data in the experience can't completely envision?
+Here we will unpack how data is a necessary part of the design process in a world where the technology leaders continually show us how it is done with increasingly impressive digital products.